inncretech/saas-base/README.md

 #Instructions for Initial Set up

 create database name config ( or change in dev-db.properties file property : master.config.jdbcUrl)
-run db.sql
+run create_db.sql
-add one entry in datasourceconfig table (this entry is required for routing datasource bean creation) Look at test.sql
+add one entry in datasourceconfig table (this entry is required for routing datasource bean creation) Look at insert_db.sql

-run server using command : mvn clean package -DskipTests jetty:run -Djetty.port=8080 -Dspring.profiles.active=dev -U